Skip to main content ] Facebook Twitter Member area

 You may find that your doctor or other health professionals aren’t as supportive of you being able to have sex or live a sexually viable life.

-Ms Shaw wants to be clear that you should not be dissuaded from living a life that includes sex.
+Ms Shaw wanted to clarify that you should not be dissuaded from living a life that includes sex.

-“There is an ageing bias and there will be a lot of people around you that think you shouldn’t be engaging in that sexual experience,” explains Ms Shaw.
+“There is an ageing bias and there will be a lot of people around you that think you shouldn’t be engaging in that sexual experience,” Ms Shaw commented.

 “In society, there is an assumption that older people are not driven by physical needs anymore and that actually isn’t true.”

-She says if you come across any doctors, nurses or health professionals that are not supportive of your wish to continue physical intimacy with your provider, you should search for another doctor or health professional.
+She said if you came across any doctors, nurses or health professionals who don’t support your wish to continue physical intimacy with your partner, you should search for another doctor or health professional.

 6. Get expert help